legsem/legstar.avro/README.md

 ## Requirements

-* Java JDK 6 and above
+* Java JDK 6 and above (It is important that this is a JDK not a simple JRE)

 * Maven 3 for project build